Jabril-Mahamud/blogpage/README.md

 * if I can combine my aws knowledge with this page it would be great

-## Current issues:
+## Current issues(in order of most important):
 * css not working at all
+* when you log in for some reason it doesn't continue *aka ghost login* -> might be fixed but I haven't checked it yet
 * timeline logic not yet implemented
-* when you log in for some reason it doesn't continue *aka ghost login*